 A certain amount of bleeding is to be expected following tooth extractions or other surgeries.
 If you feel the bleeding is unusual, call immediately to alert the office for more specific instructions.
 This is important because it may be necessary to come back in, especially while office hours are still in progress so that you can be attended to.

-To reduce ordinary, immediate, post-operative swelling, apply an ice pack or washcloth saturated with ice water to the face over the operated site immediately for 6-8 hours.
-The ice pack should be applied for 5 minutes on, then 5 minutes off, etc. for the first 24-48 hours for best results.
+To reduce ordinary, immediate, post-operative swelling, apply an ice pack or washcloth saturated with ice water to the face over the operated site immediately for the first 24 hrs.
+The ice pack should be applied for 5 minutes on, then 5 minutes off.
 Swelling, discoloration, and restricted jaw movements are expected, (can be greatest on the second post-operative day).
-Keeping your head elevated (while awake and asleep) will limit the tendency to swell.

-On the 3rd day, ice may be continued, or moist heat (not a heating pad) may be applied to increase comfort.
-To treat discoloration, application of witch hazel and warm moist soaks to the arm at the IV site with elevation of the arm, plus anti-inflammatories, are advised.
-Continue your antibiotics.
+After the First 24 hour ice may be continued, or moist heat may be applied to increase comfort.
 Should the IV site become red or painful, please contact the office immediately at (361) 992-3873.

 As with all general anesthetics, some nausea and vomiting may occur in certain individuals.
-Limit intake to clear liquids only, such as tea, water, soda, etc. until symptoms subside.
 If nausea continues, contact this office for assistance.
-A prescription can be called in for your convenience in either oral or suppository form (Compazine or Tigan suppositories).
+A prescription can be called in for your convenience in either oral or suppository form.

 In addition, narcotic prescriptions are known for causing nausea in most individuals.